 Pack Points are positive behavior interventions used to encourage desired behaviors, specifically PACTS behaviors.
 Pack Points are given out by staff on their Pack Point Cards.
-Pack Points are used to earn extra privileges like phone calls, late bed, or they can be used to purchase items at the incentive store such as candy and drinks.
+Pack Points are used to earn extra privileges like phone calls, home time, community outings, or they can be used to purchase items at the incentive store such as candy and drinks.
+Some items' availability may vary based on youth level.
 Points can only be redeemed during specific times.
 Youth will never lose Pack Points, but they must be in high response to cash them in!
 If youth ask for Pack Points they will not receive them.